Can I be accepted to the nursing program if I have a criminal/conviction history or positive drug screen?

 * Check the MCCSN webpage frequently for updates and attend an info session!
 Consider taking NURS 150, Nursing Program Readiness, to get introduced to nursing as a career choice and to learn what makes a nursing student successful.

 No. Under the previous selection process which used the Chancellor’s Office Success Index score, there was a penalty (points reduced) for repeated pre-requisite coursework.
-Under the current multi-criterion selection process, there is no such penalty.
+Under the current multi-criterion selection process at MPC, there is no such penalty.
 The highest grade as verified by official transcripts will be applied to the score.
 Contact the academic counseling office for the best advice about repeating courses for higher grades, as there are college restrictions and financial aid implications.

 No. A sufficient number of alternates are selected every year to ensure a full class for the fall semester.
 There is no “waitlist”, only alternate numbers which are assigned when the class is selected in order to fill every available seat for the subsequent fall class ONLY.
 Alternates who are not admitted by the time the fall semester begins must re-apply the following year.
 Alternates who again score in the top 40% after Phase 2 will be admitted ahead of those in the same score group who were not alternates the previous year. (i.e. alternates from the previous are given preference as tied scoring allows).
 The alternate "number" applies ONLY to the respective fall class and is not retained for subsequent application cycles.

 The multi-criterion selection process is explained in more detail in the screening criteria tool available on the MCCSN webpage.
 The selection is based on the top 40% of scores in the applicant pool for the given year.
 Accepted applicants may not “defer” admission to a later year.
 Accepted applicants who choose not to enroll into the cohort for which they are accepted must re-apply.